Explorations in Information Design

 The result is an astonishing collection of maps for cities worldwide that challenge preconceptions about the nature of effective design.
 Whether you are a graphic designer, transport professional, or just a frustrated commuter, maps will never seem quite the same again.

-The book isn’t going to be be available on Amazon, members get a rock bottom discount – at £37.50 all in.
-Applies to UK based members – other countries please contact email@example.com, so we can assess P&P. Offer at this price applies while we have stocks.
+The book isn’t going to be be available on Amazon, members get a rock bottom discount – at £37.50.
+A P&P charge applies on all orders.
+Please contact firstname.lastname@example.org, so we can give you a price for sending out your order.
+Offer at this price applies while stocks last.

 Reviews of the book:

 This beautifully produced book must, of course, be fascinating to enthusiasts of the underground and/or of cartography – but it is also a great find for the general reader.
 The book is very readable – Dr Roberts has an easy, elegant and witty style – and it is absolutely packed with interesting information and comment on the history, aesthetics and science of underground map-making, leaving you with plenty to think about: the psychology stuff is highly accessible.
 Strongly recommended.